Galt & Bro.: The Washington Post March

 In June 1889, around 25,000 spectators gathered on the Smithsonian grounds for the Washington Post Amateur Authors' Association Grand Ceremony.
 The competition was held for young, promising writers.
 During the premier of the march, Supreme Court Justice Miller presented gold and handcrafted medals from Galt & Bro. to the winners of the young essay contest.
 The medals were awarded to eleven student winners, one from each grade level from public schools in Washington, D.C., each one designed and engraved differently by M.W.
 Galt & Bro.
 Since then, Galt & Bro. was often involved in object making for celebrations at the district which were not only given out as prizes, but also made to commemorate these events.

 Golf trophies

 The Galt store had also retailed two sterling silver golf trophies marked by George W. Shiebler and Company, New York.
 The 19th century sterling silver Golf Trophy by Gorham was also retailed by Galt.
 This particular trophy was a pitcher-shaped trophy with a beaded waist and beaded a presentation engraving to J.W.
 Lockett for the 1897 Washington Golf Club Open Tournament.

 Two Sterling Silver Golf Trophies, the first marked by George W. Shiebler and Company, New York and retailed by Galt and Bro, Washington DC.

+Notable contemporary wearers

+In the 21st century, Galt & Bro pieces have been worn by celebrities and influencers.

+In 2021, rapper A$AP Rocky wore a pearl necklace by Galt & Bro to the premiere of his documentary Stockholm Syndrome at the Tribeca Film Festival in New York City.
+That same year, musician Giveon wore a bracelet by the brand during his first performance at the Lollapalooza, as part of a contemporary outfit.
+The company also creates custom pieces for celebrities such as Rihanna.